Singular perturbation results for linear partial differential-algebraic equations of hyperbolic type: Introduction

-The paper is organized as follows.
+The remaining parts of the paper are organized as follows.
 In Section~\ref{sect:PDAE} we introduce the functional analytic setting for linear first-order PDAEs of hyperbolic type, including a small parameter~$0<\eps\ll 1$.
-We discuss the existence of mild and classical solutions and present stability estimates as well as a particular example, which fits into the presented framework.
-Section~\ref{sect:expansion} then covers the limit case for~$\eps=0$, which is of parabolic nature.
-Here, the existence of weak solutions under various regularity assumptions is studied.
-The main results of the paper are devoted to the comparison of the solutions of the original and the limit equations, leading to first and second-order estimates in terms of the parameter~$\eps$.
+Moreover, we show that the particular examples introduced above fit into the presented framework.
+The existence of mild and classical solutions as well as stability estimates are then discussed in Section~\ref{sect:existence}.
+This also covers the discussion of the limit case for~$\eps=0$, which is of parabolic nature.
+The main results of the paper in Section~\ref{sect:expansion} are devoted to the comparison of the solutions of the original and the limit equations, leading to first and second-order estimates in terms of the parameter~$\eps$.
 Finally, the theoretical approximation orders a numerically verified by a number of experiments in Section~\ref{sect:numerics}.

 Throughout this paper, we use for estimates the notion $a \lesssim b$ for the existence of a generic constant $c>0$ such that $a \le cb$.